gvellut/jncep/README.md

 - JNCEP_CONTENT
 - JNCEP_NOREPLACE

-The environment variables which set flags (JNCEP_BYVOLUME and below in the list above) should have a value like `1`.
+The environment variables which set flags (JNCEP_BYVOLUME and below in the list above) should have one of the following values: "1", "true", "t", "yes", "y" or "on".
+The value can be in upper case.
+For unsetting, the simplest is to remove the environment variable (the default value for all those flags is "False").
+If a value is passed, it should be one of the following: "0", "false", "f", "no", "n" or "off".

 ## track